 We know from the Scriptures that every human soul will ultimately be resurrected from Sheol.
 Old Testament saints will be resurrected at the time of Christ’s second coming at the end of the Tribulation (although some suggest that their souls were resurrected when Jesus ascended, as shown in Ephesians 4:8).
 Everyone else will ultimately be resurrected at the time of the Great White Throne judgment, which will take place immediately following the millennial reign of Christ on earth; this resurrection includes every unredeemed soul that’s ever existed throughout history.
-Christians don’t have to worry about going to Sheol, of course, because they’ve been spiritually born-again of the imperishable seed of Christ and possess eternal life in their spirits; hence, when authentic Christians physically die they are ushered into the presence of the LORD as shown in the aforementioned Revelation 6:9-10, as well as Philippians 1:20-24 and other passages—death holds no black pall over the blood-washed, spiritually reborn Christian for to “be with Christ… is better by far”!
-This is covered in Chapter Ten.
+Christians don’t have to worry about going to Sheol, of course, because they’ve been spiritually born-again of the imperishable seed of Christ and possess eternal life in their spirits; hence, when authentic Christians physically die they are ushered into the presence of the LORD as shown in the aforementioned Revelation 6:9-10, as well as Philippians 1:20-24 and other passages — death holds no black pall over the blood-washed, spiritually reborn Christian for to “be with Christ… is better by far”!
+This is covered in detail here.

 Why am I emphasizing all this?
 Because it’s important here to understand that Sheol is the holding place of dead souls.
 It is where God stores the soulish remains of every human being that has ever existed, their immaterial DNA, if you will.
 This is perhaps necessary so that every person can be resurrected at the appropriate time.
 Incidentally, this is what makes the “second death” so horrifying: Everyone will ultimately be resurrected from Sheol but no one will ever be resurrected from the lake of fire, which is the second death according to Revelation 20:14-15.
-This “second death,” as shown in Hell Know, is an “everlasting destruction” so utterly complete and final that no one will ever be resurrected from it; it is literally a total obliteration of soul and body where one’s spiritual DNA is wiped out of existence.
+This “second death,” as shown in HELL KNOW, is an “everlasting destruction” so utterly complete and final that no one will ever be resurrected from it; it is literally a total obliteration of soul and body where one’s spiritual DNA is wiped out of existence (Matthew 10:28).

 By the way, the fact that everyone will ultimately be resurrected from Sheol, which is the first death, but no one will ever be resurrected from the second death explains why souls in Sheol are repeatedly described as “sleeping.”
 People who suffer the first death are, in a sense, “sleeping” because they will one day be “awoken,” that is, resurrected.
 By contrast, those who suffer the second death are never described as sleeping because they will never be “awoken” or resurrected.
 In other words, the first death is temporary, but the second death is everlasting — there is no hope of resurrection from the second death.
 We’ll look at this matter further in the next chapter.

 With the understanding of the above scriptural facts, let’s return to the question of whether or not animals have souls and whether or not they go to Sheol when they physically die.
 The Bible describes animals in terms of being “living souls” just as well as humans.
-The Hebrew and Greek words for soul – nephesh and psuche – are repeatedly used in reference to animals in the bible.
+The Hebrew and Greek words for soul – nephesh and psuche – are repeatedly used in reference to animals in the Bible.
 For example:

 GENESIS 2:19 (NRSV)